PragmaticFlow/NBomber.Docs/blog/2026-06-19-nbomber-studio-0.8.0.md

 ```

 ## Auth Improvements
-We provided a bit of flexability for auth configuration.
-From this version you can enable or disable specific auth provider via `Enable: bool` property in `config.json`.
+We added more flexibility to auth configuration.
+Starting from this version, you can enable or disable a specific auth provider via the `Enabled: bool` property in `config.json`.

 ```json title="config.json"
 "Auth": {